Debbie Philp holds space for you, beautiful being, to feel into the radiant sacredness of your body and to root deeply into Mother Earth.

 I became a Holistic Wellness Coach in 2014.
 I received my training from the Institute for Integrative Nutrition, where I learned about more than one hundred dietary theories and studied a variety of practical lifestyle coaching methods.

 In 2014, after practicing Usui Reiki at Level II for 15 years, I completed Reiki Master training with Dina Kennedy in Long Lake, New York.
-In 2015 I completed Llyn Robert’s Shamanic Reiki Master training at Omega Institute and, in 2016, became a Shamanic Reiki Master Teacher.
+In 2015 I completed Llyn Robert’s Shamanic Reiki Master Practitioner training at Omega Institute and, in 2016, became a Shamanic Reiki Master Teacher.
+I am now a Senior Assistant with Shamanic Reiki Worldwide and continue to develop as a practitioner and facilitator through the Evolving Master Teacher program.

-I have studied aromatherapy for physical and emotional wellness for a number of years, including a course in Clinical Aromatherapy.
-I am also an ACE-certified Personal Trainer with Mind-Body and Behavioral Change specializations.
-I am on a nature-centered spiritual path and love to create circles where I can share ritual with like-minded women.
+I studied aromatherapy for physical and emotional wellness for a number of years, including a course in Clinical Aromatherapy.
+I have been certified as an ACE Personal Trainer with Mind-Body and Behavioral Change specializations.
+I am on a nature-centered spiritual path and love to create circles where I can share ritual with like-minded people.

 True North Yoga